What is Baby Basics?

-Baby Basics is a health literacy program that helps pregnant moms read, understand, and act upon health information.
+Baby Basics is a health literacy program that helps pregnant moms read, understand, and act upon pregnancy information.
 Baby Basics was created for underserved families by The What to Expect Foundation in New York City, which takes its name from the bestseller What to Expect When You’re Expecting.
 To date, more than 600,000 Baby Basics materials have been distributed to pregnant women nationwide.

-The clinic-based Baby Basics program has the following goals:
+The Baby Basics program has the following goals:

 - Provide comprehensive and easy-to-read prenatal materials that are not only beautiful but also serve as a catalyst for learning and family literacy.

-- Enable providers to integrate health literacy and cultural competency tools into daily practice to improve patient communication and compliance.
+- Teach healthcare providers to think about health literacy and cultural competency with their patients, integrating tools into daily practice to improve patient communication and compliance.

 The Baby Basics materials can be used one-on-one or with groups of pregnant women: